hphelion/documentation/commercial/GA1/commercial.update-101-troubleshooting.md

 **Solutions**

-* Ansible ansible-playbook command option --start-at-task="TASK NAME" allows resumption of a playbook, when used with the -l limit option.
+1. Ansible ansible-playbook command option --start-at-task="TASK NAME" allows resumption of a playbook, when used with the -l limit option.

+		ansible-playbook --start-at-task="<TASK NAME>" -l

-* Ansible ansible-playbook command option --step allows a user to confirm each task executed by Ansible before it is executed upon.
+2. Ansible ansible-playbook command option --step allows a user to confirm each task executed by Ansible before it is executed upon.

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>